 Parameter Dir. Туре Description Interaction IN ID Interaction to send to VoiceXML interpreter.
-VoiceXML Document IN XMLNode XML DOM node of the VoiceXML document to interpret.The argument is either the document node or the <vxml> element.</vxml> Queued Plays Processing IN Integer Optional.
+VoiceXML Document IN XMLN ode XML DOM node of the VoiceXML document to interpret.The argument is either the document node or the <vxml> element.</vxml> Queued Plays Processing IN Integer Optional.
 Not used.
 Reserved for future use.
-Argument Names IN StringList Optional.
+Argument Names IN StringL ist Optional.
 List of argument names.
-Argument Values IN StringList Optional.
+Argument Values IN StringL ist Optional.
 List of argument values corresponding to the arguments named in the 'ArgumentNames' parameter These arguments are available in VoiceXML through 'session.name' or 'name'.
-Force Interaction Ownership IN N Check box for the VoiceXML interpreter to force the interaction ownersh Unselected: Default.
-The VoiceXML interpreter only acquires ownership currently owns the interaction.
-Selected: The VoiceXML interpreter always acquires the interaction own Event Name OUT String VoiceXML event that caused the interpreter to exit or reason for session initiation failure.
+Force Interaction Ownership IN Check box Check box for the VoiceXML interpreter to force the interaction ownership.
+Unselected: Default.
+The VoiceXML interpreter only acquires ownership if the handler currently owns the interaction.
+Selected: The VoiceXML interpreter always acquires the interaction ownership.
+Event Name OUT String VoiceXML event that caused the interpreter to exit or reason for session initiation failure.
 Event Message OUT String Additional message text associated with the VoiceXML event ('message' property).